 How many pitches have you sent out today?
 This week?
 This month?
-As a freelance journalist, you will soon realize that one of the most useful tools in order to get work is to be able to write and send out great pitches.
+As a freelance journalist, you will soon realize that one of the most useful tools in order to get work is to be able to be pitching stories to editors as a habit, rather than as a chore.
 Sometimes, these pitches will stay unanswered, but the truth is, you have to continue sending out pitches no matter what, regardless of the response rate.
 Here are 4 steps on how you can create the habit of pitching and stick to it.

 Create a specific goal

 In freelancing, it is extremely important to set specific goals and plan on how to reach them for a simple reason: you are your own boss – which can be both awesome and dreadful at the same time - and entirely responsible for creating your professional goals and reaching them.
 Begin with setting a very specific and realistic goal for your pitching pattern: for example, commit yourself to sending five or ten pitches per week.

 New habits are easier to be established when you dedicate a specific time period within your working day (or week) and adhere to it respectfully.
 It could be early in the morning, during the evening or late at night: pick the one that best suits you.
 Try to eliminate any distractions such as checking your social media for this dedicated time; time-tracking tools such as Freckle can also help you stay more focused.

 Keep track of your progress